-Short bowel syndrome is a condition in which nutrients are not properly absorbed (malabsorption) because a large part of the small intestine is missing or has been surgically removed.
+Short bowel syndrome is a condition that occurs when part of the small intestine is missing or has been removed during surgery.
+Nutrients are not properly absorbed into the body (malabsorption) as a result.

-Treatment is aimed at relieving symptoms, and may include:
+Treatment is aimed at relieving symptoms.
+Treatments may include:

-Call for an appointment with your health care provider if you develop symptoms of short bowel syndrome, especially if you recently had bowel surgery.
+Call your health care provider if you develop symptoms of short bowel syndrome, especially after you have had bowel surgery.

 Small intestine insufficiency